 We also worked with Carpinteria, who has had an EPS law since 2009, to expand their law to include retail sales.

 We will continue to advocate for EPS laws throughout the region.
-There are currently 116 such laws in California.
+In 2019, we are actively working with the City of Goleta and Santa Barbara County.
+There are currently 120 such laws in California.
 There were more than 200 plastic bag laws in place before the state took action on that issue back in 2016.

 Here are some basic facts about what EPS is, why it is harmful, and how we can effectively replace it in food service.